Jayant-ctrl/AI-Agent/README.md

 3. Commit your changes (`git commit -m 'Add new feature'`)
 4. Push to the branch (`git push origin feature-branch`)
 5. Open a Pull Request

 ---

+## 📜 License
+This project is licensed under the MIT License.

+---